Weigh Station Rules: Everything You Need to Know

 by Pride Transport | Jul 28, 2021

 Weigh stations are designed to keep everyone on the road, including the truck driver, safe.
-If you understand the why and what of the weigh station, it will make your stop at one as swift and painless as possible.
-Doing what you can to be prepared for the weigh station you’ll inevitably encounter on your route will help you avoid turning a minor inconvenience into a major headache.
+If you understand the why and what of the weigh station, it will make your stop at one as painless as possible.
+Doing what you can to be prepared for the weigh station, will help you avoid turning a minor inconvenience into a major headache.
 With that in mind, here are some things to be aware of about weigh stations.

 Most states require that any commercial vehicle weighing over 10,000 pounds stop at a weigh station along the interstate.
 According to federal law, a loaded truck cannot weigh more than 80,000 pounds.
 Exceptions are sometimes made, but these are only made if the cargo cannot be broken down or separated.
 It’s important to remember that these exceptions expire upon the delivery of the load and cannot be rolled over onto another load.

-So, making sure your load is meeting but not exceeding the legal weight is imperative for drivers.
+Making sure your load is meeting but not exceeding the legal weight is imperative for drivers.
 Stopping at a weigh station is one way of ensuring that you’re not overloaded and that you’re not posing unnecessary dangers to yourself or those you are sharing the road with.
-But, there is more to a weigh station than its name lets on.

-Some other checks and regulations might occur when you pull into a weigh station.
+Other weigh station inspections might occur when you pull into a weigh station.
 For example, officials may take the time to check your ELD (electronic logging device) to ensure that you comply with the hours-of-service regulations.
+If you’re inspected and have problems with the truck or your ELD, a more detailed inspection can occur.
+This can lead to significant delays.
+To ensure that you’re keeping your log accurate, personnel at the weigh station may enter your DOT number into a computer and execute a check on your safety rating.

 • Brakes